gustavomalkomes/active_gp_learning/README.md

   * gpml_extensions: https://github.com/rmgarnett/gpml_extensions.git

 You can run `get_dependencies.sh` to download these softwares.
 But please check the links first.

+Then, running the following script:

+ - `automated_model_selection_startup.m`

-Then, running the script `startup.m` will take care of adding them to your MATLAB path.
+will take care of adding them to your MATLAB path.

 Tests
 ---------------

+Running `automated_model_selection_tests.m`
-Running `run_tests` will trigger a couple of tests.
+will trigger a couple of tests.